The following steps provide a basic overview of how to set up Web Help Desk in a typical help desk deployment.

 Web Help Desk terms

 The following terms define the roles and objects managed by Web Help Desk.

-- Clients: End users or customers who can open tickets in Web Help Desk.
+End users or customers who can open Web Help Desk tickets.

-Clients can enter tickets through email or through the Web console.
+Clients can enter ticket through email or the Web console.

 Request types are used to automatically assign tickets to the appropriate tech group.